Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations

 \section{Introduction}

 Freight transportation is a critical enabler of global commerce, facilitating the large-scale movement of raw materials, intermediate goods, and finished products across complex supply chains.
 These supply chains link producers, distributors, and consumers through multimodal networks that span local, national, and international scale.
 Efficient navigation of such complexities in global and domestic supply chains is vital to ensure a smooth flow of goods without disrupting the economy.
 In the United States, for instance, an estimated 20.2 billion tons of freight, valued at over \$18 trillion, moved across the transportation network in 2023—equivalent to roughly 55.5 million tons per day \cite{bts2024}.
-However, these movements also generate significant negative externalities, including traffic congestion\replace{,}{ and} infrastructure degradation\replace{, air and noise pollution }{}\cite{HOLGUIN2018, Winebrake01082008}. \replace{For example, transportation is a major contributor to U.S. air quality challenges, responsible for over 50\% of NOx emissions, 30\% of volatile organic compounds, and 20\% of particulate matter.
-Heavy-duty trucks, in particular, have emerged as one of the fastest-growing sources of these pollutants \cite{us_epa}.}{For example, the transportation sector is a critical backbone of the U.S. economy, accounting for a significant percentage of the Gross Domestic Product (GDP) and total logistics costs.
-Heavy-duty trucks, in particular, serve as the primary mode of freight movement, transporting the vast majority of the nation's shipment value and tonnage \cite{bts_freight_facts}.}
+However, these movements also generate significant negative externalities, including traffic congestion and infrastructure degradation \cite{HOLGUIN2018, Winebrake01082008}.
+The transportation sector is a critical backbone of the U.S. economy, accounting for a significant percentage of the Gross Domestic Product (GDP) and total logistics costs.
+Heavy-duty trucks, in particular, serve as the primary mode of freight movement, transporting the vast majority of the nation's shipment value and tonnage \cite{bts_freight_facts}.